FAIL POINT G High

 Also written as FAILPOINTG — same fault.

-The Worcester Bosch FAIL POINT G fault code means: your boiler has shut down because it has reached a temperature that is too high, often due to a lack of water or a circulation issue..
-It appears on 4 Worcester Bosch models in our database.
+The Worcester Bosch FAIL POINT G fault code means: your boiler has shut down because it has detected its internal temperature is too hot and is now in a safety lockout..
+It appears on 1 Worcester Bosch model in our database.

 Call an engineer soon